 Response and RSVP Information

-Using a response card, you can write out your RSVP details and give guests a deadline to respond by.
+Using a response card, you can write out your RSVP card the details and give guests a deadline to respond by.
 Response cards are the most used type of enclosure card and help draw attention to the importance of RSVP’ing on time.
 Response cards usually include the deadline to respond by, a space for the guests to write their name and a plus one, an area to accept or decline the invite, and entree options to choose from.
 If you’re using a wedding website to RSVP instead of an enclosure card, you’ll want to instruct guests on your invitations to RSVP on your website, along with listing the RSVP deadline.

 Accommodation and Hotel Information